IrinaTemnikova/EmTerms-code/README.md

 The terms are collected from tweets, after manual annotation of the emergency-categories-related terms.
 We use CMU ARK Twitter Part-of-Speech Tagger v0.3 (downloadable from: http://www.ark.cs.cmu.edu/TweetNLP/).
 All the files mentioned in the examples are uploaded here.

+Shell scripts are written by Carlos Castillo (chato.cl)

 Usage:

 Train.sh produces a Model